Meriemamahry/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword: displays all the lines in /etc/passwd file that do not contain the word bin
 18-letteronly: displays all lines of file /etc/ssh/sshd_config  starting with a letter
 19-AZ: Replace all characters A and c from input to Z and e respectively
+20-hiago: removes all characters C and c from input